moorinteractive/backbone-commands/README.md

 // ASync load of configuration via a provided API endpoint. var LoadConfigCommand = Backbone.ASyncCommand.extend({
     execute: function(address){
-        _.bindAll(this, 'completeCommand');

-        this.model.fetch({
+        // Make sure the context while calling completeCommand equals the command _.bindAll(this, 'completeCommand');

+        // Assume a model is available within this command this.model.fetch({
+            url: address,
             success: this.completeCommand
         });
     }